jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/scripts/Readme.txt

 analyzeScmRepository

 	Analyses a RTC SCM repository streams, the referencecd components and the component substructure to provide metrics information such as number of folders, files, depth, content size and other information.
+The analysis data is stored in a set of Excel shets.

 	Syntax: -command analyzeScmRepository -url "https://<server>:port/<context>/" -user <userId> -password <password> -connectionOwnerScope <processarea1_name>[&<processarea_name>] -outputFolder <outputFolderPath>